 Contact a Delaware Misdemeanor Defense Attorney

-If you face a misdemeanor or criminal arrest, contact Attorneys Murray and Phillips.
-They will meet with you in person to discuss your situation.
+If you face a misdemeanor or criminal arrest, contact Attorney Phillips.
+He will meet with you in person to discuss your situation.
 To schedule a free initial consultation, please call 302-855-9300 for our Georgetown, Delaware office or 302-422-9300 for our Milford office or 302-628-9300 for our Seaford office, Delaware offices or contact our law offices online.